 - A total long-term care fund of $540,000 (leveraging her $100,000 more than fivefold)

 - A monthly long-term care benefit of $7,500 (which would last for a minimum of 72 months)

 - A residual death benefit of $18,000 if she uses her entire long-term care fund

 Care coordinators.
 Many clients who need care prefer to stay in their homes, but there are many challenges that come with setting up home care.
 Both traditional LTCI and linked-benefit insurance provide policyholders with care coordinators who can help facilitate this transition.
 These coordinators offer a very high-level concierge service, which can make a difficult time a little less stressful.

 Sound Financial Planning

-Of course, some very high-net-worth clients may prefer to self-insure for long-term care expenses, and some may not.
-In any case, helping clients navigate the many challenges of long-term care with empathy is one of the most valuable services you can offer.
+Helping clients navigate the many challenges of long-term care with empathy is one of the most valuable services you can offer, whether or not they choose to self-insure.
 LTCI not only protects assets but also provides income to pay for care, allowing clients' portfolios to continue supporting their lifestyle and obligations—and keeping their retirement plans on track.
 Some people call LTCI liquidity insurance.
 I prefer to think of it as sound financial planning.